Bhagavad Gita Chapter 4 Verse 23 Meaning

 What is the main idea of Bhagavad Gita 4.23?

 To one who is devoid of attachment, who is liberated, whose mind is established in knowledge, and who works for the sake of sacrifice (for the sake of God), the whole action is dissolved.
-This verse emphasizes knowledge with clarity and purpose.
+Situated within the chapter on The Yoga of Knowledge, this verse contributes to the Gita's exploration of...

 How can I apply Bhagavad Gita 4.23 in daily life?